 Your baby's stomach is approximately the size of its fist.
 A good way to measure intake and output is to count wet and dirty diapers.
 The old saying "What goes in must come out" is a true adage.
 4-6 wet diapers and 2 dirty diapers is a good count for newborns.

 Again, every baby is different.
+Is your baby gaining weight?
 The above is a guide, not a rule.

 #3 My baby seems hungry after I nurse should I supplement with formula?